Form factor (mobile phones): Slate

 A slate is a smartphone form with few to no physical buttons, instead relying upon a touchscreen and an onscreen virtual keyboard for input.
 The first commercially available touchscreen phone was a brick phone, the IBM Simon Personal Communicator, released in 1994.
-The iPhone, which was released by Apple in 2007, is largely responsible for the influence and achievement of this design as it is currently conceived.
+The success of the iPhone, which was released by Apple in 2007, is considered by some to be largely responsible for the influence and achievement of this design.

 Some unusual "slate" designs include that of LG New Chocolate (BL40), or the Samsung Galaxy Round, which is curved.

 Phablet

-The phablet or smartlet is a subset of the slate/touchscreen.
+The phablet is a subset of the slate/touchscreen.
 A portmanteau of the words phone and tablet, phablets are a class of mobile device designed to combine or straddle the size of a slate smartphone together with a tablet.
-Phablets typically have screens that measure (diagonally) greater than 5.3 inches, and are considerably larger than most high-end slate smartphones of the time (i.e. the Samsung Galaxy Note II smartlet versus the Samsung Galaxy SIII smartphone), which have to be 5.2 inches or less to be known as a smartphone, though significantly smaller than tablets (which must be 7 inches or above to be considered as such).
+Phablets typically have screens that measure (diagonally) greater than 5.3 inches, and are considerably larger than most high-end slate smartphones of the time (i.e. the Samsung Galaxy Note II smartlet versus the Samsung Galaxy S III smartphone), which have to be 5.2 inches or less to be known as a smartphone, though significantly smaller than tablets (which must be 7 inches or above to be considered as such).

 Multi-screen

 The multi-screen is of basically the slate form factor, but with two touchscreens.

 Some have a small separate screen above the main screens, the LG V10 and LG V20.

 Other multi-screen form factors has screens on both sides of the phone.
 In the case of Yotaphone and Siam 7X, they have normal touchscreens on the front, but on the backside is an e-ink screen, which enables using the cases in a fashion similar to reading a book.

-The presence of the front camera for taking selfies has been an essential feature in smartphones, however, it is a difficulty to achieve a bezelless screen as is the trend in the later 2010s.
-The Nubia X, Nubia Z20 and Vivo NEX Dual Display have solved this combining the use of the main camera and a smaller second rear screen, eliminating the front camera.
+The presence of the front camera for taking selfies has been an essential feature in smartphones; however, it is difficult to achieve a bezelless screen, as was the trend in the later 2010s.
+The Nubia X, Nubia Z20 and Vivo NEX Dual Display have solved this, combining the use of the main camera and a smaller second rear screen, eliminating the front camera.